 They account for ~25% of congenital lung lesions.
 The estimated incidence is approximately 1:1500-4000 live births and there is a male predominance.

-The diagnosis is usually either made on antenatal ultrasound, or in the neonatal period on investigation of progressive respiratory distress 3-4.
+The diagnosis is usually either made on antenatal ultrasound, or in the neonatal period on the investigation of progressive respiratory distress 3-4.
 If large, they may cause pulmonary hypoplasia, with resultant poor prognosis.

 In cases where the abnormality is small, the diagnosis may not be made for many years or even until adulthood.
-When it does become apparent it is usually as a result of recurrent chest infection 3-4.
+When it does become apparent, it is usually as a result of recurrent chest infection 3-4.

-The condition results from failure of normal bronchoalveolar development with hamartomatous proliferation of terminal respiratory units in a gland-like pattern (adenomatoid) without proper alveolar formation.
+The condition results from failure of normal bronchoalveolar development with a hamartomatous proliferation of terminal respiratory units in a gland-like pattern (adenomatoid) without proper alveolar formation.